 To raise soil pH, add limestone to your soil.
 Limestone is sold in varying sizes.
 The smaller limestone affects pH level the fastest, as it breaks down more quickly, while bigger chunks will be more affective over longer periods.

-To lower soil pH, try aluminum sulfate for an immediate effect, or sulfur for a slower release over time.
+To lower soil pH, try aluminum sulfate for an immediate effect, or sulfur for a slower release.

 Will Hostas Grow in Clay Soil?